 Did your experience with music at a young help shape you to become who you are now?

 Yeah, I think so, especially because when I started playing records in Holland, the Dutch sound really started to get on and just getting evolved, evolved and now a day's it's so big.
 You see the biggest American rock stars and producers are influenced by the Dutch sound.
 If you take Chuckie and Afrojack it's unbelievable they're working with the biggest stars right now.

 Yeah, yeah.
 It was really cool working with them.
 Afrojack is a really cool story.
 I signed his first record on my label when he was also a young kid.
 He's still young.
 We're actually the same age.
 When he was 16 he came to me because I was playing in clubs and gave me his CD.
 He was like "Hey Hardwell, can you listen to my track please?"
 If you look at him now, he's so big.

 Because I was very young when I was 14, I signed my first record deal.
-When I signed the record deal, I also worked at the record company at the time, just to gain experience about business and what's going on, contracts, and producing.
-So for me it was a big dream as a kid walking around a professional record company.
+When I signed the record deal, I also worked at the record company at the time, just to gain experience in business and what's going on contracts, and producing.
+So for me, it was a big dream as a kid walking around a professional record company.
 That's why Afrojack gave me his first CD and I signed it.
 So yeah that was really cool.

 Have you developed a friendship with Afrojack since then?

 Holland is so small.
-We see each other like every week.
+We see each other every week.
 So it's like all DJ's know each other like Chuckie, Afrojack, Laidback Luke.
-Now days everybody is touring so much that we only have contact by cell phone or e-mail.
+Nowadays everybody is touring so much that we only have contact by cell phone or e-mail.